MethodExists/mongo-driver/README.md

 it removes all documents that match with query

 ### Params
-  -collection   <string> collection name
+- collection   *string* collection name
-  -query        <object> key/value pair where key is the field name,
-                          and value is the criteria for search
+- query        *object* key/value pair where key is the field name, and value is the criteria for search

 ### Returns
-  -promise of
-    -count      <number> number of records that were removed from database
+- promise of count      *number* number of records that were removed from database

 ### Basic usage
 ```
 //remove just one document (same as removeSingle)